Writers workshop (activity): Traditional workshop model

 This model emphasises peer critique and iterative improvement, and is the most recognisable workshop model.
 The "gag rule" is the most contentious element of the workshop, since it silences authors, which might aggravate power imbalances in the workshop.
-Its original aim, however, is to prevent the author missing feedback by trying to defend or explain their work.
+Its original aim, however, is to prevent the author from missing feedback by trying to defend or explain their work.

 Guided workshop model

 The guided workshop model incorporates elements of direct instruction alongside peer critique.
 It involves: